22nds/lynda-video-downloader/README.md

 Default downloader is aria2c.
 If you wish to change it edit `EXTERNAL_DL = 'aria2c'`

 #### Archive
 By default ids of all downloaded videos will be placed in `archive.txt`.
 To disable archive comment it out from the options.
-Example:`#'download_archive' : ARCHIVE,`.
+Example:`#'download_archive' : ARCHIVE,`
 `